Book: The Great Mental Models vol. 1 by Shane Parrish

 - Even if they are really linked, we don’t know which one is causing the other, and maybe they are actually connected to a third thing.

 - Student pot smoking is correlated with bad academic results.
 We might intuitively think that pot may have a negative effect on results.
 But having bad results can also actually be the cause for smoking pot.
 Or the two might reinforce each other.
-Or maybe a third element, like their general happiness in life, is the cause of both of these things.
+Or maybe a third element, like their general unhappiness in life, is the cause of both of these things.
 Low happiness can come from a variety of factors.

 - The real links, causations, are sometimes harder to discover and they may be highly dependant on the individuals.